onnx/onnx/docs/Operators.md

 ### <a name="Gradient"></a><a name="gradient">**Gradient**</a>

-  Gradient operator computes the partial derivatives of a specific tensor to some other tensors.
+  Gradient operator computes the partial derivatives of a specific tensor w.r.t. some other tensors.
 This operator is widely used in gradient-based training algorithms.
 To illustrate its use, let's consider a computation graph,